yupanasenko/libakrypt_faq/Readme.md

 # Libakrypt

-Libakrypt is a free and open source library (crypto module) distributed under the MIT License.
+Libakrypt is a free and open source library (software crypto module) distributed under the MIT License.
 This library written in C99 and provides some interfaces for key management, data encryption, integrity checking, signing messages and verifying of digital signatures.
 The main goal of Libakrypt is implementation a lot of Russian